01nstagram/Doxbin/README.md

 pip install -r requirements.txt

 3. Run the tool:

 python doxbin.py

-📝 To-Do List
+📌 Upcoming Features

-Add more OSINT sources
+🚀 More OSINT sources for better accuracy

-Improve search algorithms
+🔍 Enhanced search algorithms for deeper analysis

-Implement a web-based dashboard
+🌐 Web-based dashboard for better usability

 🤝 Contributing

-Feel free to submit pull requests or report issues.
+Want to improve DOX CREATE?
+Feel free to open an issue or submit a pull request.
+Contributions are welcome!

 ⚖️ Legal Notice

-Using this tool to collect information without consent may violate laws in your jurisdiction.
-Use responsibly.
+Unauthorized data collection may violate laws in your country.
+Always ensure you have legal permission before performing any searches.
+The developer is not responsible for misuse.